A zero-emissions shire

 • We have Memorandums of Understanding with The Hub Foundation and Mount Alexander Sustainability Group

-• We support the Wararack zero-net emissions work, and look for opportunities to support many other local groups where our plans and strategies align
+• We supported the Wararack zero-net emissions work, and look for opportunities to support many other local groups where our plans and strategies align such as DJAARA, YIMBY and Connecting Country

 • These groups provide opportunities for residents to proactively get involved in climate action